Putting Our Knowledge And Experience To Work

 - Failure to diagnose arrest of dilatation/arrest of descent

-- Failure to timely and adequately intervene or resuscitate
+- Failure to timely and adequately intervene

 Even though childbirth is an everyday event, it can be hazardous for both mothers and babies if something goes wrong.
 Life-altering injuries and disabilities can have a lasting impact.